josherrickson/stata2/stata_markdown/05-regression.md

 <</dd_do>>
 ~~~~

-**This does not fit a different model.** Both models (with `i.rep78` and `ib3.rep78`) are identical, we're just seeing slight variations.
+**This does not fit a different model.** Both models (with `i.rep78` and `ib3.rep78`) are identical, we're just adjusting what is reported.
 If the
-models do change (especially the model fit numbers in the top right), something has gone wrong.
+models do change (especially the model fit numbers in the top right), something has gone wrong!

 ^#^^#^^#^ Interactions